IIHIHIKII/ZenIP-private/ZenIP-000.md

 The ZenIP Editors currently use the following conventions when numbering ZenIPs:

+- All ZenIP numbers are prefixed with a 42 and followed by four digits.
+E.g. his very first ZenIP has the number 42000.
-- if a ZenIP directly corresponds to a BIP (Bitcoin Improvement Proposal) or ZIP (Zcash Improvement Proposal), and the number doesn't clash, assign the same number; **TODO: should we just avoid those numbers entirely? perhaps just prefix our proposals withs some other number like...
-42 :) for example ZenIP-42000 instead of ZenIP-000 and when we are referring to the lower numbered BIP and ZIPs we can use their number directly.
-This also allows our numbers to be entirely sequential which may come in handy later on.
-Similar conventions exist for reserving port numbers.PeaStew**
+- If a ZenIP directly corresponds to a BIP (Bitcoin Improvement Proposal) or ZIP (Zcash Improvement Proposal), the same number is used, but without the prefix "42".

-*Not a fan of magical numbers tbh, and not sure if i understand what you mean exactly.
-Happy to take a concrete suggestion for this paragraph.Jonas*
+- Process and Informational ZenIPs will be assigned a number in the range 42000 to 42199
+- Consensus ZenIPs will be assigned a number in the range 42200 to 42399

-- if it affects the consensus layer or the core protocol, assign a number in the range 200..299;
+- Standard Track ZenIPs will be assigned a number in the range 42400 to 42599
-- if it affects only higher layers but is needed for interoperability between node implementations or other parts of the ecosystem, assign a number in the range 300..399;
-- ZenIPs that should or will be deployed together will be numbered consecutively (whereever possible), and in a coherent reading order. **TODO: see above proposal for numbering which would allow consecutive all the time.PeaStew**
+- ZenIPs that should or will be deployed together will be numbered consecutively (whereever possible), and in a coherent reading order.

-These conventions are subject to change by consensus of the ZIP Editors.
+These conventions are subject to change by majority consensus (>50%) of the ZenIP Editors.

 ### Transferring ZenIP Ownership